 In Episode 4, we talk about the transition from OEP to SEP.
-Learn about Special Enrollment Period and how you can assist beneficiaries during this time of the year.
-We also go over how to overcome sales objections when out in the field!
+Learn about the Medicare Special Enrollment Period and how you can assist beneficiaries during this time of the year.
+We also discuss overcoming objections in sales when out in the field!

 Finally, we share our first submission for Ending on a Positive Note from our agent, Rhea Swaze!

 Sarah: Welcome to Episode 4 of Selling SMART with Sarah Smith….

 Jessica: We are excited to have our very own Tori Buckman with us today!
 So Tori, tell us a little bit about yourself and what exactly you do at SMA.

 Tori: Hey guys so I’m the Director Field Sales and I run a channel of about 30 agents between Tennessee and Kentucky.

 Sarah: Thanks Tori, we are so happy to have you with us!
 So on this episode, we will be going over everything SEP, and then getting into how to overcome sales objections and Tori will give us some of her insight!

 Sarah: Now that OEP is over, we are moving into another exciting time in the industry, SEP.
 So first things first, what exactly is SEP?
 If you’ve been in the business for a while, you know exactly what this means.
 The pool of beneficiaries you can sell to has significantly decreased.
 But just because AEP & OEP have ended, doesn’t mean you can’t still help beneficiaries get the coverage they need!
 Today we want to talk more about who qualifies for SEP and how beneficiaries can find out if they qualify.

 Jessica: SEP stands for Special Enrollment Period.
 The Special Enrollment Period allows individuals who qualify to enroll or make changes to their Medicare plan outside of the Annual Enrollment Period.
 Which brings us to the most important thing to understand about SEP, who qualifies.